Shoulder Arthritis (Glenohumeral Arthritis)

 What is the initial treatment?

 There is no cure for arthritis.
 If the cause is rheumatoid arthritis a rheumatologist will be involved to optimize the medications to control the condition.
-If one of the other causes is responsible initial treatment consists of painkillers and anti-inflammatories, exercises to strengthen the rotator cuff and exercise modification (avoiding the things that hurt)
+If one of the other causes is responsible initial treatment consists of painkillers and anti-inflammatories, exercises to strengthen the rotator cuff and lifestyle modification (avoiding the things that hurt)

 If initial treatment doesn’t work, what’s next?